 At Workforce Group, our assessment centre solutions cover a wide range of tools and methodologies for determining how suitable candidates are for specific job roles.
 With these multiple selection methods, the probability of finding the right talent increases.

-Top Exercises Candidate Take in an Assessment Centre
+Top Exercises Candidates Take in an Assessment Centre

-Some of the tests and exercises candidates are taken through in an assessment centre include:
+Some of the assessment exercises and tests candidates are taken through in an assessment centre include: